 Sweetwater Mooring, White Post Lane, Hackney Wick E9 5EN

 Perched on the canal in Hackney Wick is Barge East, and it really is a sight to behold.
-The floating Dutch barge and kitchen cooks up delicious locally sourced grub, made by their ever-talented chefs.
+The floating Dutch barge and kitchen cooks up delicious locally sourced grub.
 The once-derelict barge was sailed from Holland by friends, Blandy, Ryan and Tommo, all the way to Hackney in 2018, where it had a complete refurb and restoration.
 It’s full of charm, clad inside with rustic timber panels to give diners a visceral feel of maritime memories.
 Hackney’s beloved barge doesn’t stop at food – it holds regular music nights and the outdoor wooden deck overlooks the skyline of London.
 Sit by the log-burning fire and watch the night draw in.

 Crate Taproom & Pizzeria